- Kazakh-British relations

 Since Kazakhstan gained independence in 1991, GDP per capita has increased by 1600%; from $700 to $12,000.
 This growth is unprecedented, even in comparison with the so-called "tiger economies" of the South East.
 According to British experts, Kazakhstan's was the third most dynamic economy of the first decade of the 21st century.
 The country is also in the upper middle income group of countries, according to the World Bank's classification.

-In 2016 Kazakhstan's foreign trade turnover amounted to over $552 billion.
+In January-November 2018 Kazakhstan's foreign trade turnover amounted to over $84 billion.
 The country's main exports are the products of the mining, fuel and energy, metallurgical, chemical and grain industries.
 Kazakhstan's main trading partners are Russia, China, the CIS and various European countries.

 The state has long pursued a successful programme of industrial and innovative development designed to modernize and diversify the economy.
 As a result of this strategic initiative old enterprises have been, and continue to be, modernized, while new enterprises and factories open nationwide.

 Kazakhstan is currently implementing the “New Silk Way", a large scale project which aims to revive the country's historical role as a connecting link in the continent.
 It will transform Kazakhstan into the largest business and transit hub of the region, a bridge between Europe and Asia.
-This mega-project will, by 2020, almost double the volume of cargo traffic passing through the country, which should amount to some 50 million tons a year.
+This mega-project will, by 2020, almost double the volume of cargo traffic passing through the country.

 The beauty of Kazakhstan's landscape, combined with its unique cultural and historical heritage offer new opportunities for attracting tourism, thereby furthering the country's development.